scandipwa/stripe-graphql/README.md

 # Stripe extension for ScandiPWA
+Heads up!
+This extension installation will only make you halfway to success.
+Supplementing it with a [Stripe extension front-end](https://github.com/scandipwa/stripe-payments) is a **must**

 > **Note 1**: In order to get this payment method, you need to install additional extensions.